The Story of VAGRANT, The 131ft Herreshoff Schooner Reborn

 What ensued was a very extensive rebuild project, carried out by Huisfit’s dedicated inhouse team at the Royal Huisman shipyard, and supported by expert consultation with Dykstra Naval Architects on the upgrade of VAGRANT’s rig by Royal Huisman’s sister company, Rondal.

 Although Huisfit-projects are never a “typical refit”, the vast scope of this 22 months Huisfit project made it more like a new build, both for those involved at the shipyard and likewise noted by outside observers.
 The rewards of this project, though, are plentiful.

-This year VAGRANT won the World Superyacht Awards in the ‘Best Rebuilt Yacht’ category.
+This year the schooner VAGRANT won the World Superyacht Awards in the ‘Best Rebuilt Yacht’ category.